istarkov/babel-plugin-webpack-loaders/README.md

 # babel-plugin-webpack-loaders

 This Babel 6 plugin allows you to use webpack loaders in Babel.
-It's now easy to run universal apps on the server without additional build steps and to create libraries as usual with `babel src --out-dir lib` command.
+It's now easy to run universal apps on the server without additional build steps, to create libraries as usual with `babel src --out-dir lib` command, to run tests without mocking-prebuilding source code.
 It just replaces `require - import` statements with `webpack loaders` results.
 Take a look at this Babel [build output  diff](https://github.com/istarkov/babel-plugin-webpack-loaders/commit/2a7a6d1e61ea3d052b34afd5c3abc46f075d277c#diff-4) to get the idea.

 For now this plugin is of alpha quality and tested on webpack loaders I use in my projects.